 Value left out of account: interest in possession as remuneration for services as trustee

-The general rule is that a trustee (whether professional or not) is not entitled to remuneration for his services.
-However the settlement may provide for him to receive normal professional fees and/or an interest in possession (IIP) (IHTM16000)– commonly an annuity - in the settled property by way of remuneration.
-The right to charge fees has no particular consequence for the purposes of IHT, but the right to an IIP constitutes a beneficial entitlement.
+The general rule is that a trustee (whether professional or not) is not entitled to remuneration for their services.
+However the settlement may provide for them to receive normal professional fees and/or an interest in possession (IIP) (IHTM16000) – commonly an annuity - in the settled property by way of remuneration.
+The right to charge fees has no particular consequence for the purposes of Inheritance Tax (IHT), but the right to an IIP constitutes a beneficial entitlement.

-IHTA84/S90 provides that where an IIP comes to an end on a death, (IHTM04082) the property is left out of account in determining the value of the deceased’sestate.
-Where such an interest comes to an end otherwise than on death (IHTM04083) by excluding the charge under IHTA84/S52.
+IHTA84/S90 provides that where an IIP comes to an end on a death (IHTM04082) the property is left out of account in determining the value of the deceased’s estate.
+Where such an interest comes to an end other than on death (IHTM04083) by excluding the charge under IHTA84/S52.

 The relief applies only to the extent that the interest represents a reasonable amount of remuneration.
 You should interpret this as meaning a reasonable amount after making allowance for any fees which the trustee is entitled to receive under a professional charges clause.